getalp/Flaubert/README.md

 import torch
 from transformers import FlaubertModel, FlaubertTokenizer

-# You could choose among ['flaubert-base-cased', 'flaubert-base-uncased', 'flaubert-large-cased']
+# You can choose among ['flaubert-base-cased', 'flaubert-base-uncased', 'flaubert-large-cased']
 modelname = 'flaubert-base-cased'

 flaubert, log = FlaubertModel.from_pretrained(modelname, output_loading_info=True)

-flaubert_tokenizer = FlaubertTokenizer.from_pretrained(modelname, do_lowercase=False) # do_lowercase=False if using the 'cased' model, otherwise it should be set to False
+flaubert_tokenizer = FlaubertTokenizer.from_pretrained(modelname, do_lowercase=False)
+# do_lowercase=False if using the 'cased' model, otherwise it should be set to False

 sentence = "Le chat mange une pomme." token_ids = torch.tensor([flaubert_tokenizer.encode(sentence)])